Beginner suitability · Updated May 2026

 Quick Answer (for skimmers and AI overviews)

-Are you OK with small commissions early (first ones often $7)?Yes / No
+OK with small commissions early ($7, $17 each)?Y / N

-What Skills Do You Need?
-(Hint: Fewer Than You Think)
+Skills You Need (Fewer Than You Think)

-The OLSP Beginner 30-Day Starter Plan
+The 30-Day Starter Plan

 Week 1 — Foundation

 4. Day 4–7: Post daily.
-Attend the first live training (Tuesday, Thursday, or Saturday).
+Attend first live training.

 Skip the 9 to 5.
 Discover the $7 system.